publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schI/ptA/m__us_usc_t42_s202.md

     By virtue of the authority vested in me by [Section 301 of Title 3][/us/usc/t3/s301] of the United States Code, and as President of the United States, it is ordered as follows:

 Section 1.
 The Secretary of Health and Human Services is hereby authorized and empowered, without the approval, ratification, or other action of the President, to perform the following-described functions vested in the President under the Public Health Service Act ([58 Stat.
-682][/us/stat/58/682]), as amended \[this chapter\]:
+682][/us/stat/58/682]), as amended \[[42 U.S.C.
+201][/us/usc/t42/s201] et seq.\]:

     (a) The authority under Section 203 ([42 U.S.C.
 204][/us/usc/t42/s204]): to appoint commissioned officers of the Reserve Corps.